 Many years of Federal Law Enforcement programs have shown agencies readily exchange their experience to bring value to the nation.
 This year, the ALN Federal Law Enforcement Board has also established a draft Federal Law Enforcement Strategic Asset Leadership Structure (SALS) to guide national thinking toward dramatic benefits from shared best practices on asset leadership.
 Conversation with Federal Law Enforcement Executives will surround presentation of the SALS.

-A discussion on how sophisticated 3D animations are being used as an awareness-building technique to engage more effectively with different stakeholder groups.
-The animations are designed to provide an immersive experience through the visualization of complex asset management concepts.
+A visually-aided discussion on how to bring value through Asset Management Systems and leadership, and how sophisticated 3D animations are being used as an awareness-building technique to engage more effectively with different stakeholder groups.

 Tuesday 2 November